 PİRSHAGHI Station

-Location: Railway Museum, Baku, AZ
+Location: Railway Museum, Baku, Azerbaijan

-Curator: Sitara İbrahimbeyli and Ayna Moazzenin
+Curators: Sitara Ibrahimbeili and Ayna Moazzen

-Project Manager: Tanzila Baghırovanın
+Project Manager: Tanzila Bagirova (VarYox team)

 Artists